HaymayndzUltra/AdvancedRules/sanitized_files/EXTERNAL_AI_ANALYSIS_PROMPT.md

 - Avoid speculation about malicious use cases
 - Maintain professional and educational perspective

+## Related Resources

+For implementing automated browser session hijacking with fingerprint mimicry:
+- See `EXTERNAL_AI_AUTOMATION_PROMPT.md` for complete automation script specifications
+- See `config_template.py` for configuration setup
+- See `example_sessions.json` for test data format

 ---

 **Begin your analysis with a comprehensive overview of the system architecture, then proceed through each analysis phase systematically.
 Provide detailed technical insights while maintaining focus on the educational and security research aspects of this framework.**